galen-f/voteVisualizer/README.md

 Install Dependencies
 `WIP`

-Run a sample map such as ```python -m src.cli --chamber senate --congress 117 --session 2 --roll 325``` for vote 117-2-325 (the inflation reduction act).
+To generate a map, from the root use a command such as: ```python -m src.cli --chamber senate --congress 117 --session 2 --roll 325``` for vote 117-2-325 (the inflation reduction act).

 ## Notes
 Works on 101st congress - 119th (current) and (hopefully) future congresses